isomerpages/moe-peicaisec/_academic/Craft & Technology.md

 <h4><strong>DESIGN &amp; TECHNOLOGY</strong></h4>
 <p>In Peicai, we aim to</p>
 <ol>
-<li>to develop confidence, pride and tenacity through exploring real-world design opportunities for which ideas are developed</li>
+<li><p align="justify">to develop confidence, pride and tenacity through exploring real-world design opportunities for which ideas are developed</li>
-<li>cultivate thinking through doodling, sketching/drawing and experimentation of prototype ideas using appropriate materials and tools</li>
+<li><p align="justify">cultivate thinking through doodling, sketching/drawing and experimentation of prototype ideas using appropriate materials and tools</li>
-<li>build on innate curiosity, ability to create, exercise judgements and make evidence-based decisions of a technological, aesthetic and economic nature.</li>
+<li><p align="justify">build on innate curiosity, ability to create, exercise judgements and make evidence-based decisions of a technological, aesthetic and economic nature.</li>
 </ol>
 <p>We support these endeavours through:</p>
 <ul>
-<li>the use of SCAMPER, Shape Borrowing and Random lines trigger techniques for ideation.</li>
+<li><p align="justify">the use of SCAMPER, Shape Borrowing and Random lines trigger techniques for ideation.</li>
-<li>modelling visualization of design and elements of design so as to help build on students&rsquo; ideas.</li>
+<li><p align="justify">modelling visualization of design and elements of design so as to help build on students&rsquo; ideas.</li>
-<li>experiential and hands-on activities to develop their problem solving and creative thinking skills</li>
+<li><p align="justify">experiential and hands-on activities to develop their problem solving and creative thinking skills</li>
 </ul>
-<p><strong><u>Programmes<br /></u></strong>Students participate in the &lsquo;<strong>IgnITE&rsquo; Skills Challenge 2022, organised by Institute of Technical Education (ITE) -&nbsp;</strong>Creative Maquillage.
+<p><strong><u>Programmes<br /></u></strong><p align="justify">Students participate in the &lsquo;<strong>IgnITE&rsquo; Skills Challenge 2022, organised by Institute of Technical Education (ITE) -&nbsp;</strong>Creative Maquillage.
 Students had&nbsp;to apply design thinking concept in D&amp;T to design a creative makeup look to enhance the sales of a makeup palette.
 They used digital mood board and makeup apps to create a makeup look and promote the makeup palette on social media.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>